pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

     select VARIABLE_NAME, VARIABLE_VALUE from mysql.tidb where VARIABLE_NAME like "tikv_gc_life_time";
     ```

-    If the value of `tikv_gc_lifetime` is set too large (usually 10m), you need to set it back to the previous value.
+    If the value of `tikv_gc_lifetime` is set too large (usually 10m), you need to set it back to the previous value:

+    {{< copyable "sql" >}}

+    ```sql
+    update mysql.tidb set VARIABLE_VALUE = '10m' where VARIABLE_NAME = 'tikv_gc_life_time';
+    ```

-* `.spec.cleanPolicy`: The clean policy of the backup file when the backup CR is deleted after the backup is completed.
+* `.spec.cleanPolicy`: The clean policy of the backup data when the backup CR is deleted after the backup is completed.

     Three clean policies are supported:

-    * `Retain`: On any circumstances, retain the backup file when deleting the backup CR.
+    * `Retain`: On any circumstances, retain the backup data when deleting the backup CR.
-    * `Delete`: On any circumstances, delete the backup file when deleting the backup CR.
+    * `Delete`: On any circumstances, delete the backup data when deleting the backup CR.
-    * `OnFailure`: If the backup fails, delete the backup file when deleting the backup CR.
+    * `OnFailure`: If the backup fails, delete the backup data when deleting the backup CR.

-    If this field is not configured, or if you configure a value other than the three policies above, the backup file is retained.
+    If this field is not configured, or if you configure a value other than the three policies above, the backup data is retained.

     Note that in v1.1.2 and earlier versions, this field does not exist.
-The backup file is deleted along with the CR by default.
+The backup data is deleted along with the CR by default.
 For v1.1.3 or later versions, if you want to keep this behavior, set this field to `Delete`.

 * `.spec.from.host`: The address of the TiDB cluster to be backed up, which is the service name of the TiDB cluster to be exported, such as `basic-tidb`.
 * `.spec.from.port`: The port of the TiDB cluster to be backed up.